ericpan64/ericpan64.github.io/app/static/writing/essays/2024-8_MS-Design-SOP.md

 # Statement of Purpose (Design, MS)

 > This was my essay when applying for the [MS Design](https://designprogram.stanford.edu/) program.
-No guarantees, though fingers crossed!
-And yes, I have very strong opinions about these things.
+Unfortunately I did not get in, though I am going to see this through on my own!
+To see what I'm up to, see: [about](./about)

 Eric S Pan